RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-microservice-setup.md

 All types of crawlers can be active at the same time, but you may not need them on your instance at the same time.

 :::info Activate microservice carrefully
-If you active only microservices you need, the admin HMI won't show you the configuration and pages related to everything you have desactivated !
+If you activate only the microservices you need, the admin HMI will not show you the configuration and pages related to everything you have desactivated !
 Activate them only if you need them.
 :::